-Children’s National Health System understands that you may be unsure about what to tell your child about medical treatment and surgery.
+Children’s National Hospital understands that you may be unsure about what to tell your child about medical treatment and surgery.
 Here are some age-appropriate guidelines from our Child Life Specialists to help prepare both you and your child.

 Speak With Your Child’s Doctor